wojciechtrapkowski/cifar_image_classifier/readme.md

 # Convolutional Neural Network for CIFAR-10 Classification

 This project implements a deep Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset, a standard dataset in computer vision tasks.
-The CNN is designed with various advanced techniques like **Batch Normalization** and **Residual Connections** to improve the performance and generalization of the model.
+The CNN is designed with various advanced techniques like **Batch Normalization**, **Residual Connections**, and **Data Augmentation** to improve the performance and generalization of the model.
 Additionally, the project allows testing the model on custom images and includes features like **model saving** and **loading** for training and evaluation efficiency.

 ## Table of Contents